 When it comes to impressing potential clients, Leiter recommends being as creative as possible.
 “Show them the best thing you can do, whatever it is,” he says.
-“If you see a piece of film anywhere that inspires you, lift it and write a spot to it, so you can show what you do in context of video.
-Whatever you do, be original,” he continues.
-“Advertising agencies generally don’t want anything clichéd and hate looking or sounding ‘ad-y.’”
+“If you see a piece of film anywhere that inspires you, lift it and write a spot to it, so you can show what you do in the context of the video.
+Whatever you do, be original,” he continues.“ Any advertising agency generally does not want anything clichéd and hate looking or sounding ‘ad-y.’”

 Build your toolkit with a long-term view